-From the newspaper delivered every morning to the payment of pensions, the e-commerce services that keep online stores running, the card or letter delivered to people who are isolated: every task that bpost carries out creates solidarity and breaks the isolation of those most vulnerable in society.
-These missions are of vital importance today.”
+From the newspaper delivered every morning and the payment of pensions to the e-commerce services that keep online stores running and the card or letter delivered to someone who is isolated: every task that bpost carries out creates solidarity and breaks the isolation of the most vulnerable in society.

 We will get through this together because #wearebpost.”